What is different about these two groups in this picture? How do you tell them apart? Is one group better than the other?

 Accessing these gifts was the central goal of many ancient cultures.
-We enjoy the benefits of generations of research that provides us with many powerful consciousness development tools.
+We enjoy the benefits of generations of research that provide us with many powerful consciousness development tools.
 You will learn to trust those who seek the truth when you surround yourself with others who are engaging in self-development.

 These tools stand up to the test of science.
 They are repeatable experiential phenomena.
 Higher states of awareness also have unique, measurable physiological signatures.
 They differ from waking, sleeping, and dreaming.

 You do not need to believe in or follow a religion to use these tools.
 All you need to do is follow the process.
 Most of these tools come from Eastern traditions.
 Their focus is on exploring consciousness and developing human potential.